carrete/datopro-mic/README.md

   Keep this running, then connect to the transactor at `localhost:4334`

+  This does not need to be kept running to use the peer server or console on Fly.io

 * To use the peer-server on Fly.io, run:

         $ make forward-peer-server